 The Company has entered into a contract with Empresa de Generacion Electrica San Gaban S.A. for the supply of power for the construction and operation of the Ollachea project.
 The supply of power contract included certain minimum power usages in the event that construction of Ollachea had not commenced by June 2015.
-Subsequent to 31 December 2014, the Company entered into an amended power contract deferring the requirement to make minimum power usage payments for twelve months, until June 2016.
+In March 2015, the Company entered into an amended power contract deferring the requirement to make minimum power usage payments for twelve months, until June 2016.
 As compensation for deferring the minimum power usage requirements for twelve months, the Company agreed to pay fixed monthly compensation for a period of nine and a half years starting six months after Ollachea commences production.
 The monthly compensation amount will vary depending on the start date of the construction of Ollachea, but could be as high as \$11,000 per month for total payments of \$1,254,000 over the nine and a half year period.
-Minimum power usage beginning in June 2016 would amount to approximately \$16,000 per month for the first three months, increasing to \$78,000 per month thereafter.
-If the Company chooses to terminate the power supply agreement prior to the commencement of production there would be a penalty of approximately \$1,500,000.
+Minimum power usage beginning in June 2017 would amount to approximately \$16,000 per month for the first three months, increasing to \$78,000 per month thereafter.
+If the Company chooses to terminate the power supply agreement prior to the commencement of production there would be a penalty of approximately \$1,570,000.
+In December 2015 the contract was extended until June 2017.